How Fast Can You Drive With A Roof Top Tent?

 wind deflector

-Wind Breaker or wind deflector, as simple as it may sound, is an added feature of some roof racks, like the ones present on Prinsu Roof Rack, where a piece of metal is placed in front of the rack to break wind.
+Wind Breaker or wind deflector, as simple as it may sound, is an added feature of some roof racks, where a piece of metal is placed in front of the rack to break wind.
 The wind breaker system prevents the direction of the wind to pass through between the roof rack and the vehicle's roof, deflecting the strong wind that the monster truck faces while on a speed burst.

 These affects the speed performance of your off-road truck by reducing the drag that it produces when speeding up.
 And of course, securing your mounted cargo or RTT in place by preventing them to be swayed by strong gush of wind out of its mount.
 Also, this mechanism prevents rattle and vibration caused by strong wind to whatever is mounted on your roof rack.